limelier/kata-trivia-java/readme.md

 - The must be minimum 2 players to start the game
 - The game must not start until all players are added.
 In other words, new players can't join after the game has started.
 - No two players are allowed to have the same name.
 - [hard] After a wrong answer, a player only goes to Penalty box if they fail to answer a second question in the same category.
-In other words, he/she is given a 'second chance' from the same category.
+In other words, they are given a 'second chance' from the same category.
 - [hard] Load the question from 4 properties files: rock.properties, sports.properties ...
 - [hard] A streak is a consecutive sequence of correct answers for a given player.
 After providing 3 consecutive correct answers, a player earns 2 points with any subsequent correct answer.
-When a player gives a wrong answer: (a) if (s)he was on a streak, the streak ends OR (b) if there was no streak, the player goes to Penalty box.
-(In other words, with a running active streak a player does not go to Penalty box, but instead he/she looses the streak).
+When a player gives a wrong answer: (a) if they were on a streak, the streak ends OR (b) if there was no streak, the player goes to Penalty box.
+(In other words, with a running active streak a player does not go to Penalty box, but instead they lose the streak).
 In addition, the game should be won at a double amount of points.

 How hard was it to implement these changes ?